awsdocs/aws-doc-sdk-examples/resources/cdk/javascript_example_code_transcribe_demo/README.md

 This is especially important for the ``node_modules/`` folder, as it could grow to several hundred megabytes or more in size during development.
 The ``.gitignore`` file in this folder contains a list of these folders and files.

-You can regenerate these unmerged folders and files on your development machine as needed by running the preceding ``npm`` and ``cdk`` commands on your development machine (after of course installing the AWS CDK prerequisites).
+You can regenerate these unmerged folders and files on your development machine as needed by running the preceding ``npm`` and ``cdk`` commands on your development machine (after installing the AWS CDK prerequisites).

 Merge the ``CloudFormation.yaml`` file into the same location(s) as any code example file(s) with which this ``CloudFormation.yaml`` file is intended to be used.

 ## Using the AWS CLI or the AWS CloudFormation Console

 Callers can use the AWS Command Line Interface (AWS CLI) or the AWS CloudFormation Console to run your AWS CloudFormation template file.
-(They can of course use the AWS CDK, but they would need to first install the AWS CDK prerequisites.)
+(They can use the AWS CDK, but they would need to first install the AWS CDK prerequisites.)

 To use the AWS CLI, run the following command from within the same folder as the ``CloudFormation.yaml`` file to create the corresponding stack in AWS CloudFormation, where ``SetupStack`` is some stack name that is unique within an individual AWS Region for the AWS account: